Minsoo5/SmartStoneReact/README.md

 npm run dev
 Enjoy Enjoy

-Input your knife characteristics and it'll give you stono reccomendations.
+Input your knife characteristics and it'll give you stone reccomendations.